Buy Tickets

 Is Bárðarbunga Volcano Active?

-Bárðarbunga is considered an active volcano, one of the most active in Iceland after Grímsvötn, Katla and Hekla ; however, there are no indications that it will erupt in the near future.
+Bárðarbunga is considered an active volcano, one of the most active in Iceland after Grímsvötn, Katla Volcano and Hekla Volcano ; however, there are no indications that it will erupt in the near future.
 Local scientists constantly monitor the volcano systems throughout Iceland, and there are usually episodes of earthquakes giving warnings of an eruption.
 Monitoring systems include seismic monitoring, GPS, gas, and satellite observations to track any changes in volcanic activity and assess potential hazards.

 Volcano Monitoring and Preparedness